OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ![XandY](img/Z_300x400.jpg)

-!!! info "Maximum spindle speed for cutting wood"
+!!! warning "Maximum spindle speed for cutting wood"

     The maximum spindle speed for cutting wood is 13.000.

 ##Performing the cut

 I turned the dust collector on before I made the ShobBot mill and cut.
-I clicked on **Cut file** .............. and open the right file.
+I clicked on **Cut part** and open the right file.

 ![CutFile](img/CutFile_300x400.jpg)

-!!! warning "Keep settings unchanged"
+!!! warning "Important"

-    Important: Never change any settings in this window!
+    Never change any settings in this window!

 ##Cutting depth